SpydrCS/PFL_Project_1/README.md

 The normalization of a polynomial is done in 6 important steps:
 Firstly, we use a function to remove all unwanted characters (in this case, spaces and '*') and insert each monomial into a list.
 This function is called **polynomialOrganizer**.
 After that, we use a function to convert a list of monomials into the internal representation we use.
 This function is called **internalRepresentation**.
+Next, we use a function called **polynomialSorter** to sort our the polynomial by their degree.
 Then, we call a function to add all the coefficients of monomials with the same set of variables.
 This function is called **sorting**.
 Next, we get to the part of reverting the polynomial from the internal representation form to a string.
 For this, we use a function for each of the monomials in a list which will convert them from an internal representation to a string representation.
 This function is called **tplToString**.
-After that, we use a function called **polynomialSorter** to sort our list of monomials by their degree.
 Finally, we use a function called **joiner** to join all the monomials from the list of strings into a single string, to be outputted in a way the user can understand.
 The function that adds all of these functions together is called **normalize**.